shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 Alternatively, you can transform a patch of difficult terrain into normal ground.

 The patch of ground must be 1 square meter.

+# Shield

+*0.1wyl 1AP Self 1 round*

+Protect yourself from the spell Magic Missile.
+Grant +5 AC to yourself.

+# Shield of Faith

+*4wyl 1AP 20m 10min*

+Grant +2 AC to a creature.